pydantic/pydantic/docs/usage/errors.md

 ## Unrecognized field_serializer signature {#field-serializer-signature}

-This error is raised when `field_serializer` function has wrong signature.
+This error is raised when `field_serializer` function has the wrong signature.

 ```py test="skip" lint="skip" upgrade="skip"
 from pydantic import BaseModel, field_serializer